-Riding on the interest of Virtual Reality technology introduced last year, participants of the TAVI teaching class had the opportunity to immense in the experience of performing a TAVI procedure – via an all new and improved VR goggle, featuring a 180-degree visual field with 3-dimensional effect.
+Riding on the interest of virtual reality (VR) technology introduced last year, participants of the TAVI teaching class had the opportunity to immerse in the experience of performing a TAVI procedure – via an all new and improved VR goggle, featuring a 180-degree visual field with threedimensional effect.

 Recognising the best

 Assoc Prof Paul Hsien-Li Kao (centre), together with faculty members and course directors of SingLIVE 2020.

 Assoc Prof Paul Hsien-Li Kao from the National Taiwan University School of Medicine was the recipient of the Chien Foundation Award for Lifetime Achievement in Cardiovascular Intervention.